 It’s January!
 Yes, it’s still freezing, but there’s something about January that gets me fired up and wanting to get outside as much as possible.
 The sun is returning and the mornings already feel so much brighter!
 Getting outside more means more fuel is needed, while the post-Christmas bloat needs to go.
 Excess is minimal this month.

-Why you should be eating the seasons.
+Why you should be eating the seasons

 When food isn’t in season, it has to be forced in energy guzzling hothouses or shipped in from overseas.
 This isn’t only bad for our planet: the fruit and veg taste best when they are at their natural peak.
 It is widely believed that fruit and veg that is in season retains more of its nutritional value as it hasn’t spent weeks being transported across the globe.
 In short: it tastes better, it’s better for our planet, it’s better for our bodies and it’s often better for our wallets too.

 What’s in season in January?